Young people in the UK don't receive any formal education on politics

 Our outreach programme is free to all schools.

-Feedback from a trial session we ran earlier this year:
+Feedback from a trial session we ran last year:

 “Jamie engaged the children with his expertise, content and delivery, and through carefully planned discussions was able to involve the students in conversations around politics.
 Children left understanding more about the political systems in the UK, and thoroughly enjoyed Jamie's session.
 We recommend Jamie and yPolitics highly”

-How do I organise a session for my school?
+How can I find out more and organise a session for my school?

-Get in contact with our Director Jamie and he can help organise either an Ambassador Session or send you our session pack for a teacher led session.
+Get in contact with us and we can tell you more about how the sessions work and help organise either an Ambassador Session or send you our session pack for a teacher led session.

 schools@ypolitics.co.uk